Stress and Gut Health: How Can It Be Managed?

 Meditation and Mindfulness

 Meditation and mindfulness can significantly reduce stress.
-These practices focus on living in the moment and handling stress in a calm manner, which is critical.
+These practices focus on living in the moment and handling stress calmly, which is critical.
 As a result, they help alleviate issues like muscle tightness, headaches, and digestive problems.

 Physical Exercise